 “When they begin to emerge, local government officials have an interest in covering things up in part because they don’t want to be embarrassed by local problems, and their political careers might be jeopardized if things get reported,” Yu said.

 Calling it a “structural problem,” the academic added that “the true conflict is between local and central government,” rather than a China vs. the West dynamic.

-Meanwhile, the growing number of travel restrictions worldwide show how governments doubt just how transparent and cooperative the Chinese government is being.
+Meanwhile, the growing number of travel restrictions worldwide show how governments have doubts about Beijing’s transparency and cooperation.

 Curtailed movement into the world’s second largest economy — which is crimping supply chains, trade flows and business ties — may take a considerable toll on an already slowing China.